LogMeIn Code of Business Conduct and Ethics

 Every employee, officer and director has the responsibility to ask questions, seek guidance, report suspected violations and express concerns regarding compliance with this Code.
 Any employee, officer or director who knows or believes that any other employee or representative of the Company has engaged or is engaging in Company-related conduct that violates applicable law or this Code should report such information to his or her supervisor or to the General Counsel, as described below.
 You may report such conduct openly or anonymously without fear of retaliation.
 The Company will not discipline, discriminate against or retaliate against any employee who reports such conduct, unless it is determined that the report was made with knowledge that it was false, or who cooperates in any investigation or inquiry regarding such conduct.
 Any supervisor who receives a report of a violation of this Code must immediately inform the General Counsel.

-You may report violations of this Code, on a confidential or anonymous basis, by contacting the Company’s General Counsel by fax, mail or e-mail at: LogMeIn, Inc., 320 Summer Street, Boston, Massachusetts 02210, Attn: General Counsel.
-In addition, the Company has established a toll-free telephone number 866-265-1758 where you can leave a recorded message about any violation or suspected violation of this Code.
-While we prefer that you identify yourself when reporting violations so that we may follow up with you, as necessary, for additional information, you may leave messages anonymously if you wish.
+You may report violations of this Code, on a confidential or anonymous basis, by contacting the Company’s General Counsel by mail at: LogMeIn, Inc., 333 Summer Street, Boston, Massachusetts 02210, Attn: General Counsel, or by e-mail (at the email address found in the Company’s directory).
+The Company has also established a toll-free telephone number +1-866-265-1758 and online web form where you can report any violation or suspected violation of this Code.
+While we prefer that you identify yourself when reporting violations so that we may follow up with you, as necessary, for additional information, you may leave report violations anonymously if you wish.

 The Company shall determine whether violations of this Code have occurred and, if so, shall determine the disciplinary measures to be taken against any employee who has violated this Code.
 In the event that the alleged violation involves an executive officer or a director, the Chief Executive Officer and the Board of Directors, respectively, shall determine whether a violation of this Code has occurred and, if so, shall determine the disciplinary measures to be taken against such executive officer or director.